laisbsc/kedro_penguins/README.md

    > Note: the last part of the project will use PySpark, which requires Java to be installed.
 To install Java (macOS) type `brew cask install java` on your terminal.
                                                                                   >[It did not work for me - troubleshoot?]

-## Rules and guidelines for best practices
+## Rules and guidelines for best practice

 To get the best out of this template:
  * Please don't remove any lines from the `.gitignore` file we provide